Urban area: United Kingdom

-In 2013 the United Kingdom's Office for National Statistics (ONS) published 2011 Built-up Areas - Methodology and Guidance which sets out its definition of a built-up area as an area of built-up land of at least 20 ha, separated from other settlements by at least 200 m.
-For 2011 census data there are 5,493 built-up areas, of which 501 are divided into sub-divisions for which data is also available.
+In 2013 the United Kingdom's Office for National Statistics (ONS) published 2011 Built-up Areas – Methodology and Guidance which sets out its definition of a Built-up area (BUA) as an area of built-up land of at least 20 ha, separated from other settlements by at least 200 m.
+For 2011 census data there are 5,493 built-up areas, of which 501 are divided into Built-up area sub-divisions (BUASD) for which data is also available.
 Each built-up area is named algorithmically, using Ordnance Survey place-name data.

 The ONS has produced census results from urban areas since 1951, since 1981 based upon the extent of irreversible urban development indicated on Ordnance Survey maps.
 The definition is an extent of at least 20 ha and at least 1,500 census residents.
 Separate areas are linked if less than 200 m (220 yd) apart.
 Included are transportation features.
 The UK has five Urban Areas with a population over a million and a further sixty nine with a population over one hundred thousand.

-Norway

-Statistics Norway defines urban areas ("tettsteder") similarly to the other Nordic countries.
-Unlike in Denmark and Sweden, the distance between each building has to be of less than 50 m, although exceptions are made due to parks, industrial areas, rivers, and similar.
-Groups of houses less than 400 m from the main body of an urban area are included in the urban area.

-Poland

-In Poland, official "urban" population figures simply refer to those localities which have the status of towns (miasta).
-The "rural" population is that of all areas outside the boundaries of these towns.
-This distinction may give a misleading impression in some cases, since some localities with only village status may have acquired larger and denser populations than many many smaller towns with most excessive example of Poznań, most spread urban area of the country with population of the city app.
-534 thousand and urban area above 1,100 thousand inhabitants.
-On the other hand, the Upper Silesian Industrial Region conurbation with numerous large and medium cities covers 3,200 km and has approximately 3 million people.

-Russia

-Moscow, the capital and largest city of Russia, has a population estimated at 12.4 million residents within the city limits, while over 17 million residents in the urban area, and over 20 million residents in the Moscow Metropolitan Area.
-It is among the world's largest cities, being the most populous city entirely within Europe, the most populous urban area in Europe, the most populous metropolitan area in Europe, and also the largest city by land area on the European continent.
-Saint Petersburg, the cultural capital, is the second-largest city, with a population of roughly 5.4 million inhabitants.
-Other major urban areas are Yekaterinburg, Novosibirsk, Kazan, Nizhny Novgorod, and Chelyabinsk.